robert-zaremba/robert-zaremba.github.io/2017/04/24/ico_project_at_startup_weekend_fin_tech_geneva.rst

 The event was supported by `Swiss FinteCH <https://swissfinte.ch/>`_ and `theScreener <https://www.thescreener.com/>`_.
 Eve

-Thanks to `Cyrus Fazel <https://linkedin.com/in/cyrusfazelsrfundadvisor>`_, I've take the time to create a business idea for the initial pitching session.
+Thanks to `Cyrus Fazel <https://linkedin.com/in/cyrusfazelsrfundadvisor>`_, I took the time to create a business idea for the initial pitching session.
 And guess what?
 The idea got support and was **selected to the finals ✌**!

 .. more::